pyDeb/DVWA-SQL-Injection-Guide/README.md

 # DVWA-SQL-Injection-Guide
-It an guide to install and perform SQL Injection on DVWA
+It a guide to install and perform SQL Injection on DVWA